melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

 `String.trim` function.

 <b>2.</b> Add another branch with a `when` guard that renders "Unreasonably
-cold" if the temperature is less than -128.6°F.
+cold🥶" if the temperature is less than -128.6°F (the lowest temperature ever recorded on Earth).

 <b>3.</b> Use `Js.Float.fromString` instead of `float_of_string_opt` to parse a
 string to float.
-Hint: Use `Js.Float.isNaN` in a `when` guard.
+Hint: Use `Js.Float.isNaN`.

 ## Overview

 - Prefer functions that return `option` over those that throw exceptions.
     - When the input of a switch expression is `option`, the compiler can helpfully remind you to handle the error case.
-- `Option.map(function)` is very useful When chaining functions that return `option`.
+- `Option.map` is very useful when chaining functions that return `option`.
-- You can use a `when` guard to make your switch expression more expressive without adding nesting of conditionals.
+- You can use a `when` guard to make your switch expression more expressive without nesting conditionals.

 ## Solutions